 You will assess a horse as if for personal or centre purchase.
-Firstly, with a static and dynamic assessment of conformation and then a ridden assessment over all three paces, on the flat.
+Firstly, with a static and dynamic assessment of conformation and then a ridden assessment over all three paces, on the flat and over fences.

 The assessment will take place outdoors on grass and you may share the area with up to three other candidates.